Combinatorial aspects of exceptional sequences on (rational) surfaces: The global picture

-\begin{remark} By Theorem \ref{rankone}, we have now justified the statements we made in Remark \ref{delayremark}.
-Indeed, any toric system coming from a numerically exceptional sequence indeed can be constructed by mutation from a toric system associated to rank one objects as were considered in \cite{HillePerling11}.
-Note that the relevant analysis of \cite[\S 2]{HillePerling11} is strictly on the numerical level and therefore also applies to any numerical exceptional sequence whose elements' classes in $K_0(X)$ coincide with that of invertible sheaves.
-Note that any numerically exceptional object $\sh{L}$ of rank one has the same class in $K_0(X)$ as an invertible sheaf $\sh{O}(D)$, where the class of $D$ in $\Ch^1(X)$ coincides with $c_1(\sh{L})$.
+\begin{remark} By Theorem \ref{rankone}, any toric system coming from a numerically exceptional sequence indeed can be constructed by mutation from a toric system associated to rank one objects as were considered in \cite{HillePerling11} (see also Remark \ref{delayremark}).
+Note that the relevant analysis of \cite[\S 2]{HillePerling11} is strictly on the numerical level and therefore also applies to any numerical exceptional sequence whose elements' classes in $\knum(X)$ coincide with that of invertible sheaves.
+Moreover, note that any numerically exceptional object $\sh{L}$ of rank one has the same class in $\knum(X)$ as an invertible sheaf $\sh{O}(D)$, where the class of $D$ in $\Ch^1(X)$ coincides with $c_1(\sh{L})$.
 This is easy to see from $c_2(\sh{L}) = 0$ by \ref{eulerchar1} (\ref{eulerchar1ii}) and by the injectivity of the Chern-isomorphism with $\ch(\sh{L}) = \ch(\sh{O}(D)) \in \Ch^1(X)_\Q$. \end{remark}

 \begin{example} We construct examples of exceptional objects of rank one which are not isomorphic to invertible sheaves.
 Consider an even Hirzebruch surface $\mathbb{F}_a$, where $a = 2b$ for $b >= 0$ and denote $P, Q$ the generators of its nef cone, where $P^2 = 0, Q^2 = a$ and $P \cdot Q = 1$.
 In \cite[Proposition 5.2]{HillePerling11} it was shown that $\mathbb{F}_a$ admits two families of toric systems for exceptional sequences consisting of objects of rank one, which are of the following form: